-User generated content sites like TripAdvisor rely on the content, in this case, reviews, provided by users.
+User-generated content sites like TripAdvisor rely on the content, in this case, reviews, provided by users.
 So, you’ve seen the benefits user reviews provide.
-Why not offer a little ‘quid pro quo’ and write you own review?
+Why not offer a little ‘quid pro quo’ and write your own review?

 Each of us has unique tastes, experiences and preferences, so add yours to the list!
-Why not help future travelers, by providing tips on the best seats or meal choices in the resorts restaurant, best times to walk the beach, or best day trips to consider.
-This way you can help other travelers planning their getaways just as you received help when you planned yours.
+Why not help future travellers, by providing tips on the best seats or meal choices in the resorts restaurant, best times to walk the beach, or best day trips to consider.
+This way you can help other travellers planning their getaways just as you received help when you planned yours.

 And, don’t forget to include some photos so they can see for themselves!